beborico1/file-list-save/readme.md

 ## About

-This extension is designed to make it easy to copy multiple files or entire repositories to your clipboard, perfect for sharing code snippets or documenting your work.
+This extension is designed to make it easy to copy multiple files or entire repositories to your clipboard, perfect for sharing code snippets, documenting your work, or getting assistance from AI tools.

 Follow me on [LinkedIn](https://www.linkedin.com/in/beborico/) for updates and more developer tools!